 When it comes to the Peter Green Les Paul, there are competing opinions on how the neck humbucker is out of phase.
 I have not laid hands on this particular LP nor have I personally spoken to anyone that has.
 HaHa! as such, I’m not here to debate that factoid, so… moving along….
 LOL!

 For this evaluation, I plant the PG Blues set in a double-hum axe.
 Connections are Bourns 500k pots, a Switchcraft 12120X 3-way toggle, and a Switchcraft 1/4″ output jack.
-I like mine with short legs, open coils, and 4-con lead wire.
-You can find or order yours with the full range of accouterments.
+I like my humbuckers with short legs, open coils, and 4-con lead wire.
+You can find or order yours with the full range of accouterments that I will touch on a little more further down in this article.

 Did I already mention that the PG Blues humbuckers are impressive?
 Most impressive?
 Why am I so aghast?
 The marketing for the PG Blues contains words like “sweet” and “warm” and “fat”.
 That is often times a recipe for a muddy, boomy, dull-sounding mess.
 But not this time.